quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p How is the space of all possible state-value functions described?
 ??x
-The space of all possible state-value functions \( v: S \rightarrow \mathbb{R} \) can be thought of as a high-dimensional vector space.
+The space of all possible state-value functions $v: S \rightarrow \mathbb{R}$ can be thought of as a high-dimensional vector space.
 Each state corresponds to one component in this vector, making it complex to represent explicitly when the number of states is large.

 For example, with three states and two parameters, we can view value functions/vectors as points in a three-dimensional space. x??